 Generally a Moderate tour, with some more challenging hills on occasion.
 The terrain in Cornwall is quite hilly, especially in and out of the coastal towns and villages.
 Other sections such as the Camel Trail are almost flat.
 Reasonable fitness in required.

 Make your own way to Padstow.
 The town is named after St. Petroc who came here circa A.D 500.
 The church of St Petroc is one of a group of three said to have been founded by the Saint.
 It is quite large and mostly of 13th and 14th century date.
 The old harbour usually has a nice ensemble of boats including the old pilot vessels.
-Nice pub fayre and a Rick Stein café/ restaurant, Rick Stein Fish and Chip shop and restaurant and the ‘National Lobster hatchery.’
+Nice pub fayre and a Rick Stein café/restaurant, not forgetting Rick's Fish and Chip shop and ‘National Lobster hatchery.’

 Accommodation: Our normal inn dates back to the 14th Century and is the oldest existing pub in the town.